aws/karpenter-provider-aws/website/content/en/preview/concepts/nodeclasses.md

 A boolean field that controls whether instances created by Karpenter for this EC2NodeClass will have an associated public IP address.
 This overrides the `MapPublicIpOnLaunch` setting applied to the subnet the node is launched in.
 If this field is not set, the `MapPublicIpOnLaunch` field will be respected.

 {{% alert title="Note" color="warning" %}}
-for a NodeClaim requesting `vpc.amazonaws.com/efa` resources, the `associatePublicIPAddress` field is completely ignored A public IP address may only be associated with a node at launch if a single network interface is configured.
+If a `NodeClaim` requests `vpc.amazonaws.com/efa` resources, the `associatePublicIPAddress` field is ignored.
+A public IP address may only be associated with a node at launch if a single network interface is configured.
+This is inherently incompatible with instances configured for EFA workloads since Karpenter will configure an EFA for each network card on the instance.
 {{% /alert %}}

 ## status.subnets